 City of Austin

-Commissioned by Cloudera in collaboration with Red Rider Studios, this double-walled 27' X 5' mural was designed for a busy S. Congress (SOCO) high-rise in bustling South Austin.
+Commissioned by Cloudera, this double-walled 27' X 5' mural was designed for two interior walls in a South Congress (SOCO) high-rise in bustling South Austin.

 The Outcome